krabf/krabf-v6/content/links/index.md

 ✺ RIP James Earl Jones.
 [Here's him reading Edgar Allan Poe's The Raven](https://www.youtube.com/watch?v=sXU3RfB7308).

+{{< sep >}}

 ✺ The iPhone 16 lineup is built for [Apple Intelligence](https://www.apple.com/newsroom/2024/09/apple-intelligence-comes-to-iphone-ipad-and-mac-starting-next-month/) and introduces Camera Control.
 The Capture button will be a solid state capacitive button, with haptic feedback supplied by a built-in Taptic engine which mimics how a physical button would react when pressed.
 Neato.
 And for someone who still has the iPhone 12 Pro, I am eyeing for this upgrade that for sure will last me for another 5 years.

 ![Apple iPhone 16 Camera Control](/weeknotes/2024-W37/Apple-iPhone-16-Camera-Control.jpg "Camera Control makes it even easier to capture memories on iPhone 16 Pro and iPhone 16. // via Apple")

+{{< sep >}}

-✺ Next, we have Apple's new "Hearing Aid Feature" for AirPods Pro 2, approved by the FDA, transforms them into personalized hearing aids via a software update.
+✺ Apple's new "Hearing Aid Feature" for AirPods Pro 2, approved by the FDA, transforms them into personalized hearing aids via a software update.
 It targets adults with mild to moderate hearing loss, offering accessibility and affordability compared to traditional hearing aids.

 ![Apple AirPods Hearing Aid feature](/weeknotes/2024-W37/Apple-AirPods-Hearing-Aid-240909.jpg "Users can fine-tune their experience at any time with the Hearing Aid feature, making access to hearing assistance easier than ever. // via Apple")